BadIdeaFactory/biffud.com/src/pages/question/membership/membership.faq.md

 That is understandable.

 # So wait, people have actually given you money to do things?
 Yes.
-We are as shocked as you to learn that there are people in this world willing to write a check to an organization named Bad Idea Factory.
+We are as shocked as you to learn that there are organizations willing to write a check to something called Bad Idea Factory.

-Every accounting department gets incredibly concerned.
+Every accounting department we have worked with gets genuinely concerned.

 # And you actually did those things?
 Yes.